ntlinh16/cloudal/docs/g5k_k8s_tutorial.md

 pip install keyrings.alt
 ```
 ##### 4. Set up a VPN to connect to the Grid5000 network
 If you already set up three above steps, you can access to Gri5000 nodes from your laptop via their hostname.
 However, when you work with Kubernetes, to deploy a resource from a deployment (yaml) file to kubernetes worker nodes, it use the IP address.
-Therefor, you have to configure a VPN.
+Therefore, you have to configure a VPN.

 Following the instruction [here](https://www.grid5000.fr/w/VPN?fbclid=IwAR1t_5TBkUhJ5LkMSO2BRkjp-CAksRfEKf4-HrBBxGkOa_yDXIRT40SWvRE) to create and download your Grid5000 VPN certificate.